UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 This search is exhaustive over all potential disparity values.

 The authors also add an additional parameter to the model which they denote the tile feature descriptor $$p_{l,x,y}^{init}$$ for each point (x,y) and resolution l.
 This is a value which is the output of a perceptron and leaky ReLU fed the costs of the best matching disparity d, and the embedding for that specific feature at that point.
-The idea of this feature is to pass along the confidence of the match to the network laters.
+The idea of this feature is to pass along the confidence of the match to the network layers.

 ![HITNet]({{ '/assets/images/team25/HITNet.png' | relative_url }})